St Johns River

 Went down to Orange County Florida with some undergrad students to investigate potential for old bald cypress on the St Johns River.
 Found some nice old bald cypress and about a million alligators!

 Saw some really nice old red cedar along the chalk bluffs above the Tombigbee, near Epes, Alabama.
 They are near the historical site of Fort Tombecbe.
 It would be interesting to see if any were around when the fort was operational.
-THey certainly look old enough to have been witness to that era.
+They certainly look old enough to have been witness to that era.

 We went up to Bankhead National Forest to core eastern Hemlock as part of a larger study to determine its climate signal throughout its range in the astern US.
 This areas has been logged, but old growth hemlock can still be found in rocky areas.